build-server-protocol/build-server-protocol/docs/extensions/scala.md

   /** A sequence of Scala jars such as scala-library, scala-compiler and scala-reflect. */
   jars: String[];

+  /** The jvm build target describing jdk to be used */
+  jvmBuildTarget: JvmBuildTarget;
 }

 export namespace ScalaPlatform {